 Upload your vaccination status to be eligible for future raffles and help us reach 90% vaccination among students.

-College of Charleston President Andrew T. Hsu reflects on moving the College forward in the midst of a pandemic.
+College of Charleston President Andrew T. Hsu reflected on the significance of Juneteenth in a message to the campus community.